ehsanmok/create-your-own-lang-with-rust/book/src/04_thirdlang/running.md

 ## Running Tests

-Thirdlang has comprehensive tests covering all stages:
+Thirdlang has tests covering all stages:

 ```bash
 # Run all tests